kuberlab/docs/docs/index.md

 # Quick Start Guide

-## Kuberlab Basics
+## Kibernetika Basics

-This tutorial provides a step-by-step guide to the initial setup of the Kuberlab Machine Learning Application Platform, which will help you run a sample application using a template from the KuberLab catalogue.
+This tutorial provides a step-by-step guide to the initial setup of the  **Kibernetika Machine Teaching Platform**, which will help you run a sample application using a template from the catalogue.
 This will also demonstrate the basic forms of:

 * Infrastructure Management